‘There is nowhere to hide from the bombs': Civilians trapped in Gaza can't escape Israel's siege

 A spokesperson for the IDF wasn't immediately available for comment when contacted by CNBC.
 Officials have stressed that Israel gave Gaza's residents advance warning to evacuate.

 "Evacuate where?"
-Ahmed exclaimed.
+Afaf exclaimed.
 "There is nowhere to hide from the bombs!"

-"When Netanyahu said leave, he knows exactly what he's talking about," Ahmed said.
+"When Netanyahu said leave, he knows exactly what he's talking about," she said.
 "He knows that the Palestinians in the Gaza Strip can't leave."

+Meanwhile, Israeli Prime Minister Benjamin Netanyahu said Friday: "We're hitting our enemy with unprecedented force ...
+This is only the beginning."

 Hospitals at 'breaking point'